souldern/souldern.github.io/home/announcements/covid-19.md

 >
 > * Home made Burger with Smoked Bacon, Cheddar Cheese, chips and onion rings £10.00
 >
-> * Sweet and Sour Chicken with Jasmine Rice £10.00
+> * Steak and Ale Pie with Buttered Mash and Fresh Vegetables £10.00
 >
 > * Ham, Mushroom and Mozzarella Pizza with Chunky Chips £10.00
 >